I love the pain of striving towards my goals.

 I love the emotional connection that can be made between me and another person during intimate/"deep" conversations.
 Talking to others is the primary activity I do for the purpose of fun.

 I want this personal website to be about more than my work, but also illustrate who I am as a person (??)
-Yes, the work I do makes up a large amount of who I am, but portfolios fail to capture the intricacies of why talking to me is interesting.
-Every paragraph in this section above this one could be its own blog post, containing ideas I've thought about for hours -- either ideas I'd handpicked to be part of my worldview or personal flaws that shape a non-trivial number of my actions against my will.
+The work I do makes up a large amount of who I am (existence precedes essence), but portfolios fail to capture the intricacies of why talking to me is interesting.
+Every paragraph in this section above this one could be its own blog post, containing ideas I've thought about for hours -- either ideas I'd handpicked to be part of my worldview or flaws that shape a non-trivial number of my actions.
 Perhaps this helps you understand more about who I'd be as a conversation partner or friend.
-Or perhaps, it's a total flop and doesn't resonate with you if you don't already know me.
+Or perhaps, it's a total flop and doesn't resonate if you don't already know me.